Plays

 Jake: How could I forget… How rude of me to ask….

-Charlie: Sometimes I feel like walking on my hands.
-But before I do that, I speak fast…
+Charlie: Sometimes I felt like walking on my hands.

 Jake: (walks backwards)( speaking in reverse) Takes it what that’s if well…. somewhere get we’ll maybe and backwards speak Let’s.